Britain's bookish Hammond turns unlikely resistance chief

 - Political gravitas -

-Yet Hammond could still play a fateful role in deciding Britain's future over the coming months.
+Yet Hammond could still play a key role in deciding Britain's future over the coming months.

 Hammond has the political gravitas and the ideological credentials to lead them.